aiven/aiven-docs/docs/platform/howto/use-azure-privatelink.md

        AIVEN_SERVICE PRIVATELINK_CONNECTION_ID
     ```

-Once the endpoint IP address is added, the connection\'s status changes
+Once the endpoint IP address is added, the connection's status changes
 to `active`.
 A DNS name for the service is registered pointing to that
 IP address.

-### Step 3: Enable Private Link access for Aiven service components
+### Step 1.
+Enable Private Link access for Aiven service components

 Finally, enable Private Link access on your Aiven services using either
 the Aiven CLI or [Aiven Console](https://console.aiven.io/).